BDC Hamburger Icon

 2. Promote workplace cooperation.

-All employees should understand that work performance is not about competition.
+All managers and employees should understand that work performance is not about competition.
 It’s about coming together to serve a common purpose; e.g., pleasing your clients or customers.
-It’s not a race.
-Managers may delegate specific responsibilities to certain employees, but each responsibility should be linked to the next in a seamless effort to provide top-quality products or services.
+Ensuring that requires expert communication.

 Many activities can build good communication skills and improve relations among different levels of workers, including workshops, seminars and webinars, training programs, and office luncheons.
 Employees will see these activities as a chance to take a break from the daily grind and bond with one another in a nonthreatening environment.